How did the World’s Most Perfect Roll get that way?

 And so began what we call the White House Rolls® Renaissance.

 At first the rolls were baked on sheet pans and shipped to stores.
 Later, the purchase of automated bagging equipment and a 100-foot oven made it possible to mass-produce the rolls for same-day delivery to grocery stores.
-To this day, White House Rolls continue to be made-from-scratch, by hand, in our hometown of Richmond.
+To this day, White House Rolls continue to be made-from-scratch in our hometown of Richmond.
 We shape 21 dozen rolls a minute (that’s 1,260 rolls per hour!)

 White House Rolls® are preservative-free, low-fat, contain no partially-hydrogenated oils, and include zero grams of trans fat.